harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators-ko.md

 ```

 Overall, I gave 9 different ways to write this function in this post.
 If we didn't have function
-operators, we would have been restricted to using nested parentheses, intermediate assignments, and
+operators, we would have been restricted to using nested parentheses, assigning intermediate
-defining new functions.
-As we've seen here, function operators greatly expand our freedom of
+variables,cand defining new functions.
+As we've seen here, function operators greatly expand our
-expression when writing code.
+freedom of expression when writing code.

 Nevertheless, they can lead to chaos when abused.
 Mixing different styles of functions makes it
 harder for others to read and understand our code - which include our future selves.
 So it's
-important to have disciplines and conventions when using these operators.
+important to have self-discipline and clear conventions when using these operators.

-## Summary
+## Conclusion

 We've looked at the four function operators in Elm: `>>`, `<<`, `|>`, and `<|`, and how they are
-used in an example function.
-I've deliberately left out formal discussions about them because there
+used within an example function.
+I've deliberately left out formal discussions about them because
-are already great resources about those topics.
-Besides, I found that discussions about when and how
+there are already great resources about those topics.
+Besides, I found that discussions about when
-to use these operators were almost nonexistent, so I wanted to fill in that gap.
-I hope that this
+and how to use these operators were almost nonexistent, so I wanted to help fill that gap.
+I hope
-post was helpful in that respect.
+that this post was helpful in that respect.